jcoupon/swot/README.md

     swot -d: display a default configuration file
 ```

-*Important*: if using "RADEC" coordinates, the angle
-in the input catalogues must be in decimal degrees.
+*Important*: if using "RADEC" coordinates, the angle in the input catalogues must be in decimal degrees.

 ## Options

-###  Estimator
+###  Estimator (`corr` and `est`)

+- `auto`, `cross`: two-point correlation function.
 The choice for the estimator can be made among:
-ls: Landy & Szalay (1993) estimator (default)
+`ls`: Landy & Szalay (1993) estimator (default), `nat`: natural estimator: 1+DD/RR, `ham`: Hamilton (1993), or `peebles`: Peebles (1993).
-nat: Natural estimator: 1+DD/RR
-ham: Hamilton (1993) estimator
-peebles: Peebles (1993) estimator

-* Open-angle (OA).
+- `gglens`
+- `auto_wp`, `cross_wp`
+- `auto_3D`, `cross_3D`
+- `number`

+### Open angle (`OA`)

 From Athena's documentation:
 	"If two nodes see each other under angles which are smaller than the open-angle
 	threshold (OATH in config file), the tree is not further descended and those
 	nodes are correlated directly.
 The mean, weighted galaxy ellipticities of the
 	both nodes are multiplied, the angular separation is the binned barycenter
 	distance.
 This is of course very time-saving, which is the great advantage of a
 	tree code over a brute-force approach.
 It introduces however errors in the
 	correlation function, in particular on large scales, because the galaxy
 	ellipticities are smeared out.
 One should play around with the value of OATH to
 	see its influence on the results.
 As a guideline, OATH = 0.05 (about 3 degrees)
 	can be used."

+### Input format (ascii files)

 * default input format for "number" [-weighted]
 RA DEC X [weight]